cauIfield/cauIfield/README.md

 NO BUT I DOOO ITS TRUEEEE SOFTIE insert tiktok emoji looking thing -NID

 who tf are you calling soft do you need me to paste whats in your card as a reality check - ellie

+ont make me do the same with you now... -NID